 - Parc Güell.
 Gaudí's park up in the hills.
 Could spend 3-4 hours and do lunch at place where you can get bocadillos (sandwiches) and drinks etc or if you want to avoid inflated prices, pack a picnic.
 30-45 min uphill walk from center.
 Alternatively could take Tourist Bus or metro to Lesseps and walk up the last steep part or take a taxi there to save the climbing and then walk back down.
 Read more and book tickets to Parc Güell here

-Places to go in Barcelona
+Tips for places to go in Barcelona

 - Spend some hours in Parc de La Ciutadella in the middle of Barcelona.
 Throw yourself in the grass and watch creative folks doing capoeira (afro-brazilian dance/martial arts) juggling, tight rope walking, picnicking.
 There are also fun play areas where the kids can use trucks and shovels and other toys provided by the park.